-Stock market sell-off: Dow futures are swinging wildly

-Stock futures swung wildly ahead of the U.S. open on Tuesday, highlighting the return of volatility to markets that had boomed over the previous year.
+Dow storms back after dipping into correction

+"We had an extreme sell-off followed by an extreme bounce," said Peter Kenny, an independent market strategist and founder of Kenny's Commentary.
+"It was a massive reversal: Nearly 1,000 points on the Dow is mind-bending."

+Kenny said that large investors probably led the rebound, picking up beaten-down stocks when the Dow entered correction territory.

-Monday was a brutal day for stocks: the Dow tumbled a record 1,175 points.
+The stock market freakout of 2018 hit a crescendo on Monday when the Dow plunged a record 1,175 points.
 The 4.6% plunge was the index's worst day since August 2011 and knocked it into the red for the year.

-There was no respite after the close: Dow futures plunged more than 800 points late in the day.
-They then made a full recovery before volatile trading pushed them 75 points -- 0.3% -- lower by 5:45 a.m.
-ET.
+"There's been a seismic shift in sentiment, which had reached extreme levels," said Paul Hickey, co-founder of Bespoke Investment Group.
+"When people view the stock market as an ATM machine, the market is going to fight back."

+David Kotok, co-founder of Cumberland Advisors, called it a "wild rollercoaster ride."
+He said that when Dow futures plunged 1,000 points overnight, it amounted to "climactic panic selling" that could signal a bottom for the market.

+On Capitol Hill, Treasury Secretary Steven Mnuchin reminded lawmakers that the stock market is up 30% since President Trump's election.
+He said the administration is focused on recently enacted policies like tax cuts as a driver of economic growth in the long run.

+"The stock market has been functioning very well, and we continue to believe in the long-term impact of the stock market," Mnuchin said before the House Financial Services Committee.

-The tremors on Wall Street spread around the globe, with stocks in Europe and Asia posting heavy losses.
+The tremors on Wall Street spread around the globe.
+Stocks in Europe and Asia posted heavy losses.

-Major markets in Europe shed roughly 2% in early trading.
+Major markets in Europe shed roughly 2%, and stocks in Germany, Sweden and Spain fell into a correction.
 Japan's Nikkei nosedived 4.7%, while Hong Kong's Hang Seng suffered a loss of 5.1%.

+"We can all admit that the market went parabolic in the first 4 weeks of 2018 and we're just back to square one," Peter Boockvar, chief investment officer at Bleakley Advisory Group, wrote in a report on Tuesday.

 After months of unusual calm, fear has raced back onto Wall Street in dramatic fashion.

-The VIX index of market volatility spiked by a record 116% to the highest level in more than two years on Monday.
-CNNMoney's Fear & Greed gauge of market sentiment has gone from "extreme greed" a week ago to "extreme fear."
+The VIX index of market volatility spiked by a record 116% on Monday, to the highest level in more than two years.
+It ripped higher again Tuesday, then calmed down.

-The sudden mood shift in the once-euphoric market is all about the threat of inflation.
-Worries about inflation first emerged in the bond market.
-Heavy selling sent the 10-year Treasury yield spiking to a four-year high.
+One factor helping the stock market: The bond market has calmed down.
+The 10-year Treasury yield spiked to a four-year high of 2.85% in recent days because of worries about inflation.
+But it receded significantly on Tuesday, to 2.75%.

-Investors have become concerned that the era of extremely low interest rates that propped up stock prices for years may soon be over.
+That's a relief because investors have become concerned that the era of extremely low interest rates that propped up stock prices for years may soon be over.
 The fear is that the U.S. economy could overheat, forcing the Federal Reserve to aggressively raise interest rates.
 That could take a lot of air out of the stock market.

-The selling on Wall Street has left the stock market on the verge of a "correction," which signifies a 10% retreat from a previous high.
-The Dow is down 8.5% from its previous closing high, while the S&P 500 is off by 7.8%.
-The Nasdaq has tumbled 7.2% from its all-time high.
+"There is concern that it won't take much of a rise in interest rates to create havoc," said Ed Yardeni, president of the investment advisory firm Yardeni Research.
+"2008 spooked us all.
+Very few people understood that credit markets can create a domino effect worldwide."

 Related: Market fear is back in a big way

-Despite the heavy selling, the Dow is still up around 6,000 points since President Trump's election.
+Despite the heavy selling, the Dow is still up significantly since President Trump's election.
 But that's down significantly from the 8,000-point gain it was showing a few weeks ago.

 It's becoming clear stocks ran up too far, too fast in the euphoria over Trump's tax cuts and the improving economy.
 The U.S. unemployment rate is sitting at 17-year lows and global growth has gained momentum.